Wordpress

 If you’d like to give readers more information about what the category will contain, add a description.
 You can also nest categories inside each other, creating a hierarchy.

-Finally, the is automatically generated, but you can specify your own slug (a few words that describe a post or ) for .
+Finally, the slug is automatically generated, but you can specify your own slug (a few words that describe a post or page) for search engine optimization.

 Edit a category